pradeephm31/BikeSharingAssignment/README.md

 	- multicollinearity exists bewteen fields temp , atemp

 - OutCome of Dummy variables and splitting the data to Train and Test
-    - Dummy variables Createdeted for season , weather_si and data was split as Train and Test
+    - Dummy variables Created for season , weather_si and data was split as Train and Test

 - Outcome of Build Linear Regression Model
     - LR model was created using statsmodel
-	- atemp' was dropped since it had high VIF and p-value
+	- 'atemp' was dropped since it had high VIF and p-value
 	- 'hum' was dropped since it had high VIF
 	- 'workingday' was dropped since it had high p-value